-Each student is required to participate in at least one recruitment or service activity per academic year while enrolled in the Doctor of Occupational Therapy program at the University of Central Arkansas.
+Students are encouraged to participate in recruitment or service activities while enrolled in the Doctor of Occupational Therapy program at the University of Central Arkansas.
 While activities conducted in collaboration with student organizations (SOTA, SCDOT, PTE) are acceptable, activities that are part of a class are not.

-In order to receive credit for participation, the student must a) obtain approval from Mr. Smiley prior to a recruitment activity (or it will not satisfy your requirement).
-He is located in Doyne 101 and his email address is hsmiley@uca.edu.
-Please put Recruitment Request in the subject line of the email and b) complete the "Professional Recruitment/Service Activity Form".
+There is a recruitment activity form, Professional Recruitment/Service Activity Form, to complete to document the experience for the student's professional portfolio.
 For team activities, one student will complete the form for the team but will list ALL team members and their roles on the form.
-Each team member of the activity will receive a copy of the completed form that was submitted for their records (provided by office staff).
+Team members will need to share a copy of the completed form for their records.
 A copy of the form will also be placed in the student's department file for the advisor to see.
 The student's advisor will review the professional recruitment/service activities during advisor meetings at the end of each semester.
 For activities deemed as a professional activity, seek approval from the faculty member responsible.